 - Have your documents been updated to take advantage of changes to tax laws?

-- Do your documents contain provisions that provide asset protection to your children, grandchildren and other loved ones?
+- Do your documents contain provisions that provide asset protection to your children, grandchildren, and other loved ones?

 - Are the fiduciaries named (Personal Representative/Executor, Trustee, Power of Attorney/Agent-in-Fact, Health Care Agent) still appropriate?